 - Philipson, Kenneth, PhD (affiliated with Goldhaber Laboratory, Philipson's research focuses on structure-function of the sodium-calcium exchanger in cardiac muscle)

-- Shah, Prediman (basic and translational research on lipid metabolism; vaccine development against atherosclerosis)
+- Shah, Prediman, MD (basic and translational research on lipid metabolism; vaccine development against atherosclerosis)

 - Shaw, Robin, MD, PhD (ion channel development and regulation in normal and damaged heart cells; ion channel trafficking)